 If you already have a good handle on encryption, skip ahead to the part on 521-bit ECC right now.
 If not, take the time to learn about how encryption started in a very basic way, to its evolution during World War II, to what it had to become thanks to modern computing power.
 This will help you better understand encryption in general before examining ECC.
 If you’re an encryption nerd (like us!) you can skip to the 521-bit ECC explainer section!

 The earliest known use of any type of encryption was used by Julius Caesar, hence why it is known as the Caesar Cypher.
-It is what is called a substitution cipher as everything is written in plain text but with the letters all shifted in one direction.
+A Caesar Cypher is a substitution cipher where the original text is shifted a certain number of letters over.
 Here’s a very basic example:

-While it is indeed that old, it is still the very basis of all cryptography as everything is some sort of substitution cipher.
-A cipher this easy, however, is pretty easy to break because of how the English language is built.
+While substitution cyphers are old, they are still the basis of all cryptography—all encryption a substitution cipher.
+The example above is pretty easy to break because of how the English language is built.
 Patterns quickly emerge with simple shifts like the Caesar Cipher.
 Here is some text I will encrypt so that you can see the weakness for yourself:

 I will attack the bad guys at noon.